Romain-Guillot/Trare/CONTRIBUTING.md

 ## Documentation
 Following components MUST always be commented
-- Repository : class, methods and public fields
+- Service : class, methods and public fields
 - Provider : at least class and methods (preferably public fields, or at least in the class level documentation)
 - UI :
     - Main pages have to be commented (at least the class, preferably methods and optionally fields)